Best electric heaters – our top recommendations, tried and tested

-The best electric heaters for staying warm when cold weather hits – we've tried and tested fan, convector and bladeless indoor heaters from leading brands to bring you our top recommendations
+The best electric heaters for staying warm when cold weather hits – fan, convector and bladeless indoor heaters from leading brands

 As such, the Ideal Home team has tried and tested bestselling electric heaters from multiple leading brand names to help you find the right one for you.
-We've reviewed fan heaters, convection heaters, and bladeless heaters from an array of brands to find the best-in-class in terms of performance, energy efficiency, and price.
-You'll also find alternative oil-powered options in our guide to the best oil-filled radiators.
+We've reviewed everything from fan and convection heaters, to sleek bladeless models from top brands, to find the best-in-class in terms of performance, energy efficiency, and price.
+And, if you're considering an oil-powered option, you'll find alternatives in our guide to the best oil-filled radiators.

-To better inform your decision, we've also compiled some handy buying advice to help you choose the right portable heater for you at the end of this guide, as well as our top recommendations directly below.
+To better inform your decision, we've also compiled some handy buying advice to help you choose the right portable heater for you, along with our top recommendations directly below.

 The quick list